 How To Make Royce' Nama Chocolate Hack

-Our version of the famous Royce’ Nama Chocolate is made with quality dark chocolate and easy to find ingredients.
-Enjoy every bite of silky, smooth, and decadent chocolate for a mouthwatering treat that you can share with your loved ones.
+Our version of the famous Royce' Nama Chocolate is made with quality dark chocolate and easy-to-find ingredients.
+Enjoy every bite of silky, smooth, and rich chocolate that you can also share with your loved ones.

 Grease a baking casserole of your choice and line it with parchment paper, preferably 8-inches.
 Allow excess parchment paper to hang over its edges.